originalankur/distributed-data-processing-with-python-intro-talk/README.md

-# distributed-data-processing-with-python-intro-talk
-Introduction To Distributed Data Processing With Python - Map Reduce, Apache Spark, Structured Streaming
+# Introduction To Distributed Data Processing With Python - Map Reduce, Apache Spark

 # Setup and Running The Map Reduce code on Google Cloud
   - Download the yelp dataset from https://www.yelp.com/dataset